samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

 This code repository is still accurate to the preprint version but is being deprecated in favor of the final code repository here:
 [https://github.com/samuel-marsh/Marsh_et-al_2022_scRNAseq_Dissociation_Artifacts](https://github.com/samuel-marsh/Marsh_et-al_2022_scRNAseq_Dissociation_Artifacts).
 A zip folder containing this repository can be downloaded from that final repository as well.

 This code repository is being reorganized to direct readers to the final one.
+Original README can be viewed in the dropdown below.

 <details>